stark276/stark276/README.md

 ### Hi there, I'm Kaniet Oskonbaev

-- 🔭 I’m currently working on KFS School
+- 🔭 I’m currently working on Sweetofor
-- 🌱 I’m currently learning Docker
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with Go
 - 💬 Ask me about Flask and Django
-- 📫 How to reach me: kaniet.oskonbaev@students.makeschool.com
+- 📫 How to reach me: kaniet.oskonbaev@students.dominican.edu
 - 😄 Pronouns: he/him
 - ⚡ Check out my Portfolio : https://stark276.github.io/stark276/